bounded-systems/dev-contracts/README.md

 3. **Git Exclusion:** Target projects exclude these symlinked directories in their `.gitignore` files

-This approach allows developers to benefit from modern tooling without altering the core runtime environment of the projects they are working on.

 ## Prerequisites

 **For `pushd-devtools` setup:**

 - Git for cloning this repository
-- [mise](https://mise.jdx.dev/) version manager (formerly rtx)
+- mise version manager (formerly rtx)

 **For Target Projects:**